-It is recommended that future Capital Investment Plans be modified to indicate if a particular investment is in the designated growth area or not.
-The land use section of this plan recommends that a minimum of 75% of new municipal growth-related capital investments is directed into the designated growth areas.
+It is recommended that future Capital Improvement Plans be modified to indicate if a particular investment is in the designated growth area or not.
+The land use section of this plan recommends that most of the new municipal infrastructure investments is directed into the designated growth areas.